YannickCardini/menkoun.fr/README.md

-# Simple Design Website :cool:
+#  A Mainecoon Simple Website :cat:

 I feel that the simpler the better, both from a developer and a user standpoint.
 This light website use JavaScript/HTML/CSS/JQuery.